Family Medical Leave Act

 Employees are guaranteed the right to return to their former or an equivalent position with the same rights, benefits, pay, and other terms and conditions of employment if the leave is no longer than the 12 weeks required by law.
 Benefits established on an accrual basis and other service-time events such as performance and/or salary review will not accrue during unpaid FMLA leave.
-Benefits which accrued prior to the leave, however, will not be lost.
+Benefits that accrued prior to the leave, however, will not be lost.

-For employees not covered by the provisions of FMLA (fewer than twelve months employment or fewer than 1,250 hours worked in the previous 12 months) Piedmont Health provides reasonable maternity leave following the birth of a child.
-Human Resources, in collaboration with the employee’s supervisor/manager, and you, the employee, shall determine the period of maternity leave based on the nature of work performed and advice received from your attending physician.
+For employees not covered by the provisions of FMLA (fewer than twelve months employment or fewer than 1,250 hours worked in the previous 12 months), Piedmont Health provides reasonable maternity leave following the birth of a child.
+Human Resources, in collaboration with the employee’s a supervisor/manager, and you, the employee, shall determine the period of maternity leave based on the nature of work performed and advice received from your attending physician.
 This leave is not to exceed six weeks for all female employees with no limitation of employment prior to the event.